nwdigitalradio/n7nix/splitchan/README.md

 # Split Channel Operation

+Allow different modems to use left and right audio channels on the codec.
+Assume Direwolf is used for packet on left channel and some HF program will use right audio channel.

 * Control AX.25/Direwolf & pulse audio port setup with file: _/etc/ax25/port.conf_
 * Script _split_ctrl.sh_ is used to configure & display channel status the other 3 scripts are legacy **only**